susanburrell1/acoustic-characterization/README.md

 When using test tank, take new reference water signals for each new sample tested.
 Hold all variables the same, movement / misalignment of probe can introduce errors.
 Use triggered oscope for waveform input (keep trig level same).
+Use function generator in single burst mode for sine waves, increase Vpp if RF amplifier is not used to raise signal above noise floor.